 Key Red Wine Varietals

 Sometimes, you will hear of red wines referred to by their popular regional names.
-For example, a "Bordeaux" is a red wine from France that is made primarily from three varietals: Cabernet Sauvignon, Cabernet Franc, and Merlot grapes.
-Or move to ordering a wine from Italy and you will often hear of a Chianti- made from the Sangiovese grape varietal, or look at Piedmont's Barolo or Barbaresco wines (both of which hail from the Nebbiolo varietal).
+For example, a "Bordeaux" is a red wine from France that is made primarily from three varietals: Cabernet Sauvignon, Cabernet Franc, and Merlot grapes, or move to order a wine from Italy and you will often hear of a Chianti- made from the Sangiovese grape varietal, or look at Piedmont's Barolo or Barbaresco wines (both of which hail from the Nebbiolo varietal).
+Malbec is Argentina's superstar red wine grape and is a rising star in the world of red wine.

 Red Wine Glass Choice